Note: This article is an extension to the article Debug Mode - General Explanation

 - Triggering Debug Modes from within a Processor configuration

-- In the present, the above functionalities do not support grouped Processors yet.
+- At the present, the above functionalities do not support grouped Processors yet.